 For the most up-to-date information on the Tempurity System hardware and software you may wish to consult the Networked Robotics web site at www.NetworkedRobotics.com.
 The web site can be considered to be the main source of information for the Tempurity System and is expected to be updated more frequently than this manual.

-This manual can be downloaded from the "Documentation" subsection of the "Download" section of the web site.
-See also the Tempurity Quickstart guide and documentation for individual interface and sensor hardware products.
+This manual can be downloaded from the "Download" section of the web site.
+See also the Tempurity Quickstart Guide and documentation for individual interface and sensor hardware products.